See Practice Instructions Review 2

-If I am created in the likeness of my Creator, then "I cannot suffer, I cannot experience loss and I cannot die.
-I am not a body" (1:3-4).
+If I am created in the likeness of my Creator, then “I cannot suffer, I cannot die, and I can experience no loss.
+I am not a body” (1:3-4).
 That just makes sense.
 God cannot suffer, experience loss or die, and He is not a body.
 He created me like Himself (1:8); therefore these things must be true of me.
 My reality is completely unlike what I believe about myself, for assuredly I have believed that I can suffer, experience loss and die, and I have identified almost entirely with my body.

 What is it that makes and reinforces this illusion about myself?
 Grievances.
 “Love holds no grievances” (3:1).
 I am love, in the likeness of Love which created me, but when I choose to hold a grievance I am denying my own reality, I am affirming I am not love, because “grievances are completely alien to love” (3:2).
 In so doing, I am reaffirming that I am what I think I have made of myself, and I am choosing, without conscious awareness, to suffer, lose, and die.
 The only way I can rediscover my own reality is to stop holding grievances.
 A grievance is an attack on my Self (3:6; 4:4).
 It affirms that I am something I am not.

 If I see ugliness, unloveliness or evil in my brothers I am attacking myself.
 Deny what they are and I am denying what I am.
 Today I choose to see others as I would see myself, and as I would have God see me.
 I have the power to make this choice.
 I see what I desire to see, and today I desire to see my Self, in myself and in everyone.